 1. BridgePal App User Guide

 When a BridgeScore session has been started tap on the "Retry" button shown underneath "Session not yet started".
 The scoring unit should now display the BridgePal start screen.
 Tap on the "Start" button to start the session on this scoring unit.

 The first input screen requires the table number to be entered.
 If BridgeScore is currently running two or more sections in parallel, a section number entry field is also displayed above the table number.
 When the value(s) have been entered tap on OK to continue.

 The next screen requires player IDs for North, South, East, and West to be entered (these will have been configured in the player names database maintained with BridgeScore).
+For certain countries it is also possible to input a national bridge union number (e.g. EBU number) to identify a player, as an alternative to player id.
 The OK button can be tapped after each entry to move to the next input field.
 Alternatively, tap on each input field to select that field as the current input field.
 At any point an incorrect entry can be cleared by using the DEL key.

 When all fields have been entered the OK button will display a screen showing the player names for this table, and inviting the user to confirm they are correct.
 If they are not, the BACK key can be used to go back to the previous screen and amend the player ids.